About the Artist

 Why is creating something that didn’t already exist in the world important to you?
 Are you committed to this type of thinking?

-I basically heard somebody say that, it might've been Lin-Manuel Miranda who said that writing is a form of magic because you're creating something that didn't exist before.
-But it might've also been a visual artist.
-Basically the point , regardless of who said it, is that whether it's an object or an idea, it's something that hasn't been considered before.
+I heard somebody say that writing is a form of magic, because you're creating something that didn't exist before.
+Whether it's an object or an idea, it's something that hasn't been considered before.
 For me, that's the joy of it all.
-Coming from a documentary background, you're using what's available to create something, to create a perspective on something, that's new.
+Coming from a documentary background, you're using what's available to create something new, to create a perspective on something that's new.

 So it’s not as much about creating something new as it is about considering something anew and then sharing that perspective.
 How does this sentiment relate to the ways in which you reclaim and reactivate pre-existing spaces?
 Why are you drawn to vacant and abandoned buildings as sites for your artistic engagement?

 I can offer educated guesses about what draws me to them.
-Growing up in New Jersey, North Jersey near the Meadowlands, I always saw the Meadowlands on the train.
-They're this beautiful swampy area that's near airports and industry, they're overgrown with these invasive weeds which are really beautiful.
+Growing up in North Jersey, I always saw the Meadowlands on the train.
+It's this beautiful swampy area that's near airports and industry, that's overgrown with these invasive weeds which are really beautiful.
 I grew up with that landscape as an image, and always feeling like I wanted to be in that space but never being able to.
 It wasn’t accessible then.
-I mean, it is now, if you want to research it, you can actually explore the Meadowlands, but at the time I was young and I think that was a landscape that I felt like, “Oh, there's nature here but it's in the middle of industry, all the trains, highways, planes and I can’t get to it.”
-I felt like you're not allowed to go there.
+I mean, it is now — if you want to research it, you can actually explore the Meadowlands.
+But at the time I was young, and I felt like, “Oh, there's nature here but it's in the middle of industry, all the trains, highways, planes and I can’t get to it.”
 So that's maybe what drew me to inhabiting a space that you're not supposed to go to but is very charged, and has this strange interaction with nature.
 I was coming from an urban space, so this space was a total disconnect.

 The other reason would just be the allure of these ruins.
-Everyone, for the most part, loves walking around abandoned buildings, seeing the paint peeling off the walls, and I guess I am drawn to that but I thought maybe to offer something more to the space than just showing up, photographing it, having that momentary....
-What if you spent time there, what would happen?
+Everyone, for the most part, loves walking around abandoned buildings, seeing the paint peeling off the walls.
+I guess I am drawn to that, but I want to offer something more to the space than just showing up and photographing it — having that momentary interaction.
+What if you spent time there?
+What would happen?